October Hounds

 • Why did you start breeding?

-I think I fell in love with the breed somewhere around the late 80's or early 90's when I read the Howliday Inn series by James Howe.
-A love for dachshunds runs in our family.
+I fell in love with dachshunds as a child.
+We used to watch AKC shows and "pick" our favorites to root for.
+My favorite group was the Hound group, and the dachshunds in particular. 💚🐾 I wanted to one day be blessed with a lap full of those beautiful and personality-filled creatures!
+A love for both dachshunds and horses runs in our family.
 Grandparents, parents, siblings, and cousins have owned dachshunds.
 I brought home my first dachshund in 2002, a smooth black & tan that I named Greta.
-After getting my second in 2003, a longhaired shaded red named Sable, I was a fully fledged Crazy Dachshund Lady.
-Seven more dachshunds have joined our family since then.
+After getting my second in 2003, a stunning longhaired shaded red named Sable, I was a fully fledged Crazy Dachshund Lady.
+Seven more dachshunds have joined our family over the years.
 I have always enjoyed educating myself on breed standards and characteristics, and when all of our children grew old enough to be a little more self sufficient, my research took a turn toward personally getting involved in bettering the breed.
-With our newest addition Sabina, we plan to soon enter the world of AKC conformation shows.
+With our newest addition Sabina, and some great new mentorship, we plan to soon enter the world of AKC conformation shows.

 • What are the different breed sizes in your program?